Accommodation in Singapore

 Heritage homes (also known as conservation homes) are properties that hold historical value and have been restored, and are protected by the Urban Redevelopment Authority (URA).
 You'll have two choices here: shophouses or Black and Whites (which we already discussed earlier).

 Shophouses can be a quirky way to experience Singapore, as these are rows of terraced houses that are each colored differently.
 The good news is, while the outsides of these houses are preserved, the insides have been modernized for maximum comfort.
-However, there's no outdoor space, and you're close by to all your neighbors, which can feel claustrophobic at times.
+However, there's no outdoor space, and you're close to all your neighbors, which can feel claustrophobic at times.

 You can expect to pay between S$6,000 to S$8,000 a month to rent a shophouse.

-How to find accommodation
+How to find accommodation in Singapore

-In most countries, you can take a walk down the street and you'll see many “for rent” signs.
-But this won't be the case in Singapore.
+In most countries, you can take a walk down the street, and you'll see many “for rent” signs, but this won't be the case in Singapore.
 If you tried to do this, you might think there aren't any properties available!
 Sometimes, you'll get lucky and see a banner with a real estate agent's contact information on it, but in most cases, there won't be any indication that a property is available for rent.

 Your best bet is to use the internet to find places to rent.
 There are several real estate websites you can use, such as SRX Property, Mogul SG, iProperty, and 99.co.
 You can also browse Craigslist or even expat groups on Facebook to see if anyone has any leads.

 You can also work with a Singaporean real estate agent.
 What's interesting to note here is that in this country, real estate agents can't work with both the landlord and the renter; it's illegal.
 This means when you hire a real estate agent, you can trust that they have your best interests at heart.
 They must also be registered by the Council for Estate Agencies (CEA), so check the public register to see if the agent you've hired is properly licensed and registered.
 If you manage to rent a property, then the real estate agent gets a commission, of course.
-But the good news is, you're not responsible for it, as the landlord will typically take one month's rent and split it between the two agents for commission.
+However, the good news is you're not responsible for it, as the landlord will typically take one month's rent and split it between the two agents for commission.

 Of course, you can also ask your family and friends if they've got any connections, especially if they're Singaporean or know someone who is.
 You never know if someone's ready to rent out property and doesn't want to go through the trouble of listing it.
 You just might find a direct connection to housing before you even step foot in Singapore!

-The paperwork to secure a property
+The paperwork to secure a property in Singapore

-If you're interested in a property and the landlord accepts your offer, then you'll receive a letter of intent (LOI) from them.
+If you're interested in a property in Singapore and the landlord accepts your offer, then you'll receive a letter of intent (LOI) from them.
 Before you sign it, you should do a walkthrough of the property; do this with your real estate agent if you have one.
-This is your chance to not only get the property fixed up but to also negotiate the conditions of your lease.
+This is your chance to not only get the property fixed up but also to negotiate the conditions of your lease.
 It's common practice to negotiate prior to signing a lease, and you're highly encouraged to include specific amenities or services you feel are missing (e.g., cleaning) and to negotiate down the price you're asked to pay for the housing.

-After signing the LOI, you'll have to submit a good faith deposit (usually one or two month's rent).
+After signing the LOI, you'll have to submit a good faith deposit (usually one or two months' rent).
 This will go on to become all or part of your security deposit if you go through with the process.
 Next is signing the tenancy agreement.

-There are many real estate agencies in Singapore and it's advisable to contact a few to get an idea of the going prices.
+There are many real estate agencies in Singapore, and it's advisable to contact a few to get an idea of the prices.
 It's also worthwhile to contact private owners since agencies generally apply a steep service charge.
 It's highly advisable to visit a few properties prior to making a final choice.

 Useful links: